 Plongée à Sipadan Island — Malaysia

 Jacques Cousteau declared Sipadan 'an untouched piece of art,' and the island's vertical walls dropping 2,000 feet remain among diving's most iconic experiences.
 The daily 120-diver permit limit preserves extraordinary encounters with tornado-like barracuda schools and the haunting Turtle Tomb cave.
-Every dive here is a masterclass in pelagic action against pristine wall backdrops.
+Every dive here is a masterclass in pelagic action against protected wall systems.

 - Score